cyphunk/sbdl/README.md

 * ``boot1 = cpu:rom://boot1``
   1st stage bootloader is loaded from ROM stored internally to the CPU.
   As this is Read Only Memory this stage is trusted.
-* ``kernel = boot1:decrypt(cpu:otp://key, flash://kernel_enc)``
+* ``kernel = boot1:verify(cpu:otp://key, flash://kernel_sign)``
-  OS Kernel stored encrypted in flash and decrypted by 1st stage bootloader software using a key stored in the CPU's One Time Programmable memory.
+  OS Kernel stored in flash and verified by 1st stage bootloader software using a key stored in the CPU's One Time Programmable memory.
-* ``keystore = kernel:decrypt(cpu:otp://key, flash://keystore_enc)``
+* ``keystore = kernel:verifydecrypt(cpu:otp://key, flash://keystore_encsign)``
-  A keystore is stored encrypted on flash and decrypted by OS Kernel using a key stored in the CPU's One Time Programmable Memory.
+  A keystore is stored signed and encrypted on flash and decrypted and verified by OS Kernel using a key stored in the CPU's One Time Programmable Memory.
-* ``filesys = kernel:decrypt(keystore://key, flash://filesys_enc)``
+* ``filesys = kernel:verify(keystore://key, flash://filesys_sign)``
-  Filesystem stored encrypted in flash and decrypted by OS kernel using a key found in the keystore.
+  Filesystem stored in flash and verified by OS kernel using a key found in the keystore.
 * ``apps = filesys://applications``
   Applications are loaded from the trusted fileystem.